comnetsAD/JS_Analyzer/README.md

 > fp = webdriver.FirefoxProfile

 Replace the string in the parentheses with the path to the Firefox profile on your machine.
 The profile is typically located in /Users/Username/Library/Application Support/Firefox/Profiles/.

+## Edit Config File

+In analysisTool/config.py, create a new user and add your database password and firefox profile path.
+The firefox profile is typically located in /Users/Username/Library/Application Support/Firefox/Profiles/.

+In analysisTool/JSTool_v2.py, change the name variable at the beginning of the code to be the name of the new user that you just created.

 ## Start JS Cleaner